andromedarabbit/awesome-startup-tools/README.md

 * [CodeShip](https://codeship.com/) is one of the best continuous integration service and its Docker support might be the best one in the same industry:
   * Build automation based on Docker is little bit harder to implement comparing to the traditional one.
   * If you think it is not affordable, just use your machine instead of CodeShip service.
-All you need to implement Docker-based build system is [Jet](https://codeship.com/documentation/docker/installation/).
-This build tool is totally free.
+All you need is [Jet](https://codeship.com/documentation/docker/installation/).
+With this build tool, you can set up your own Docker-based build system.

 ## Messaging